TickTeam/guide-tt/android_app/how_to_change_font_size.md

 2.Tap the gear-shaped icon in the upper right corner.

-3.Tap “General” > “Font size” to select normal or large.
+3.Tap “General” > “Font size” to select normal or large font size for TickTick.